-Legislation introduced in Congress threatens to overturn the decision of the Ninth Circuit Court and allow all ancient remains to be turned over to present day Indian tribes without scientific examination.
+Legislation introduced in Congress and approved by the Senate Indian Affairs Committee (Senate bill 2087) threatens to overturn the decision of the Ninth Circuit Court and allow ancient remains to be turned over to present day Indian tribes without scientific examination.
 Even if these attempts fail, the Ninth Circuit ruling protecting the right to study Kennewick Man is vulnerable to being overturned as a result of new legal cases involving other ancient remains.